-- 5.1 The Council will make travel arrangements for: - All children of compulsory school age who cannot reasonably be expected to walk to school, accompanied by their parent if appropriate, because of their special educational needs or disabilities. - The Council has no statutory duty to provide transport for children under the compulsory school age.
-Parents are expected to accompany them to their Early Years provider.
-However, travel support may be provided for Foundation Stage 2 pupils (Reception) if they meet the SEND eligibility criteria, at the discretion of the Travel Assessment and Training Team. - Information about the Council's Post 16 Travel & Transport Policy can be found in Section 8.
+- 5.1 The Council will make travel arrangements for: - All children of compulsory school age who cannot reasonably be expected to walk to school, accompanied by their parent if appropriate, because of their special educational needs or disabilities. - The Council has no statutory duty to provide transport for children under the compulsory school age, and parent/carers are expected to accompany them to their Early Years provider.
+Travel support may be considered under exceptional circumstances, and each case would be considered on an individual basis by the Travel Assessment and Training Team.

+Information about the Council's Post 16 Travel & Transport Policy can be found in Section 8.